 I have a confection to make I have a pile of debt oh well it not much of a secret because if you are the regular reader of this blog you already have the idea.
 Some of my debt date back in my college days (aka student loans) that are way back 10 years ago.
 As much as I’ve made progress in terms of paying back some of my creditors is still not good enough so am trying to come up with the plan that will speed up the process and help me save something in order to help me not fall back on borrowing while at the same time maintaining me and my family.

-I’ve calculated all of my debt and came up with the figured of $43040, you see in dollars that us the manageable sum but in my currency [i’m South African] well I am screwed to say the least.
-I’m hoping to pay it back within three years or less if my business pick up some steam, apart from blogging I took the liberty of registering a company.
+I’ve calculated all of my debt and came up with the figured of $43040, you see in dollars that us the manageable sum but in my currency [i’m South African] well I am screwed, to say the least.
+I’m hoping to pay it back within three years or less if my business picks up some steam, apart from blogging I took the liberty of registering a company.

 Save one cent at the time

 Most people including myself we opt to buy the most expensive items and I must admit although it took me a while, I now look for savings the most.
-Often we pay for the brand other than the product, we can save even more when buying things like used car instead of brand new one and are plenty of reliable used cars out there.
+Often we pay for the brand other than the product, we can save even more when buying things like used cars instead of brand new ones and are plenty of reliable used cars out there.
 You might just get a great deal on a car that will last for years with relatively little maintenance.
-You can get more bargain on online action sites for electronic products two of my previous phones were second hands purchased online.
+You can get more bargain on online auction sites for electronic products two of my previous phones were second hands purchased online.

 How much should I save?

 The question differs from person to person and While I do believe that anyone working should save a portion [preferable 10%] of their income we should take into consideration our different needs are not the same and not all of us have the luxury of the full-time job. %5 -%10 of your income should be the base more if you can afford it.